zshainsky/draw_with_me/README.md

 3. Save canvas state to the persistent layer (DB)

 ### Client
 A Client handles connection to the FE via websocket connection, communication of FE events to the Hub, and receiving broadcasted events from the Hub to update the FE through the websocket connection.
 The Client runs 2 goroutines upon a new client creation.
-One goroutine handles listening for events from the FE to send to the Hub (`sendToHub()`) and the other handles listening for broadcasted events recieved from the Hub (`writeToWS()`).
+One goroutine handles listening for events from the FE to send to the Hub (`sendToHub()`) and the other handles listening for broadcasted events received from the Hub (`writeToWS()`).

 The Client handles the following operations:
 1. Establish Websocket connections upon user logging into a room
 2. Send activation message to Hub
 3. Send paint events to the Hub
-4. Recieve paint events from the Hub and update FE with recieved events
+4. Recieve paint events from the Hub and update FE with received events

 __Network flow example__: